aws-samples/aws-iot-greengrass-to-ros2-client-device-connection/README.md

 2. `aws`: network connecting `greengrass` container to the cloud.
 3. `aws_discover`: network allowing `iot_pub` container to discover Greengrass device.
 This is not required once discovery is complete.

+## O3DE Sample
+In this workshop, we will explore the Open 3D Engine (O3DE) , a community-driven, open-source simulator that provides the high-fidelity realistic rendering necessary for robotic simulations.
+O3DE is a powerful 3D engine capable of creating and running realistic 3D worlds, making it an ideal tool for gaming and robotic applications.

+we integrate ROS2 robots as client devices with the AWS Greengrass V2 (GGv2) server.
+We enhanced the solution to utilize the robot navigation data using O3DE simulation and navigation stack containers as client devices.
+By leveraging FastDDS as the ROS protocol, the O3DE and navigation containers can publish data that is received by an IoT Publisher component.
+The centralized GGv2 gateway servers facilitate client device connectivity, authentication, and provide an MQTT broker.
+This Publisher can then use Greengrass cloud discovery to locate and authenticate with Greengrass, establishing a secure connection to IoT Core.
+Using RViz, you can control the robot navigation, which will publish constant linear and angular velocity data to the IoT Core via the MQTT broker.
+Once your data is available on AWS IoT Core, you can leverage this IoT connectivity to unlock various use cases for improving your robotic system.

 ## Conclusion